eugecm/wikipath/README.md

  * Provide a way to cache the results so we don't make unnecessary requests.
  * Refactor messy code, hard-coded strings and the like.
  * Make it independent of Ubigraph (and any other visualization method).
  * Implement more searching algorithms.
-Right now there's only depth-first.
+Currently implemented: depth-first search and breadth-first search.
- * Possibly make use of a more suited data-type to represent trees.
+ * Possibly make use of a more suitable data-type to represent trees.

 ## Important